 Most of us enjoy the natural light that windows let into our homes and offices.
 The same windows that make rooms seem fresher, larger, and more open can also be the first items to fail when a natural disaster strikes.
 Behind their beauty, window systems can be one of the most complex and expensive elements of commercial and residential construction.
 All too often, the industry takes a simplistic “if it isn’t broken, don’t fix it” position that disregards the significant latent damage that can occur from high winds, hail and other natural disasters.

-We have represented the owners of commercial buildings that have sustained damage to a variety of window systems including:
+Our Texas attorneys have represented the owners of commercial buildings that have sustained damage to a variety of window systems including:

 - Aluminum and other sunshade systems

 - Aluminum panels

 - Glazed wall systems

 - Window wall systems

 Identifying damage to complex window and fenestration systems requires extensive experience.
 Even without obvious damage such as a broken or shattered element, damage can occur.
 Seals can fail, structural components can become compromised, and building code tolerances can be exceeded.
 Without a knowledgeable set of experts and attorneys, many policy holders simply accept an insurance payment that fails to provide any allowance for damaged window systems, only to discover leaks and failures when its far too late to secure compensation.

 If gale-force winds damage windows, roofs, and other parts of a building, many property owners must deal with the emergency at hand.
 In doing so, they will do anything to avoid a prolonged battle, and cut their losses.
 You don’t have to deal with an insurance company alone or without a team of professionals at your side.